sozu/py-pyracmon/README.md

 blog_post_pairs = [read_row(row, b_, p_) for row in c.fetchall()]
 ```

-Each invocation of marker object `m` returns a string correponding to parameter, for psycopg2, `%s`. `select()` method of the model determines columns to select and their order.
-Using objects returned by `select()`s in SQL and arguments of `read_row()` in the same order enables correct constructions of model instances. `holders()` is one of helper method defined in `QueryHelper` which generates given numbers of markers concatenated with comma.
-This kind of methods are available via `QueryHelper`.
+Each invocation of marker object `m` returns a string correponding to parameter, `%s` in this case. `select()` method of the model returns `Selection` object which determines columns to select and their orders.
+It is also used in `read_row()` to parse obtained rows into model objects.
+In query string, `holders()` method of the helper is used to generates the number of markers concatenated with comma.

-`read_row()` returns a list of models in the same order as the optional arguments, in this case, `b_` and `p_`.
+This is the basic code flow of select operation.
+See API documentation for further information.

 ### Crete relational graph

+Unfortunately, actual applications require not only records but also additional informations such as:

+- Count of grouping records.
+- Total number of existing records.
+- Maximum/Minimum value of a column in each group.
+- Calculation or transformation to column value.
+...

+Those sometimes are obtained by query and sometimes have to be obtained by programs.
+This kind of requirements often cause problems like fat model.

-In many cases, actual application requires not only records but also additional informations such as grouping count, and we often have to merge results of multiple queries according to their relationships. `Graph` is a data structure which stores them by predefined hierarchical (tree-like) structure as `GraphTemplate` and exports a view to scan its nodes in natural syntax in python.
+Also, we often have to merge results of multiple queries according to their relationships, which can make codes complicated.

-Suppose you need complicated structured list of blogs like below.
+Suppose you need a structured list of blogs like below.

 ```
 {